Tawa, New Zealand: 1950s and 60s: improved train service, motorway opening, rapid population growth

 A much improved, faster, and more frequent, rail service resulted from the Tawa Flat deviation in the late 1930s, electrification of the railway line with an automatic signalling system in 1940, and the arrival of additional electric multiple units in the late 1940s and early 1950s.
-The first multiple units operated on the line from 5 September 1949 but electric locomotive-hauled trains continued to operate in peak periods as there were insufficient multiple units.
+The first multiple units operated on the line from 5 September 1949 but electric locomotive-hauled trains continued to operate in peak periods as there were insufficient multiple units until the arrival of the first Ganz Mavag EM/ET units in 1982.

 It was now quicker and easier for residents of Tawa to commute to Wellington to work in the central Wellington area.
 Travel time by rail from Tawa to central Wellington was now less than from many Wellington City suburbs and the fares were competitive.

 On 15 December 1957, the duplication of the railway line from Tawa to Porirua was completed and a new Linden railway station on an island platform replaced the old shelter.
 With the duplication to Porirua, double line automatic signalling was extended from Tawa to Porirua and the tablet system was removed.
 The miniature lever frame controlling the signalling in Tawa could now be "switched-out" to automatic double-track operation or "switched-in" when required for shunting of goods trains or other movements requiring the use of the crossovers.
 This meant that Tawa station only require manning for occasional train movements.

 Two new railway stations were built in the 1960s to meet the growing demand for rail services: Kenepuru station opened on 8 April 1963 and Redwood station on 15 December 1963.
 Tawa was now served by five railway stations.
 A feature of the new Redwood station was the staggering of the platforms north and south of the level crossing at Tawa Street to avoid the excessive operation of the warning lights and bells and barrier arms at the Tawa Street level crossing.